VIDEO TUTORIAL:

 See step 6 for the small 12-13 cm strip with the chapure.

 Make 2 holes 1.5 and 4 cm from each end of the 12-13 cm strip.
 Pass the buckle pin through the loop.
-Then pass the belt loop.
+Then pass the belt loop through.
 Position the 12-13 cm strip on the leather strap and mark the position of the holes then drill.
 Screw in the Chicago screws while wedging the belt loop.

 2- CHOOSE A CLAW BUCKLE